 Locronan & Douarnenez

-Pagan activities showcase the unspoiled beauty of the town.
-Several films have used this unique backdrop: Roman Polanski’s “Tess”, Philippe de Broca’s “Chouans!”, Jean-Pierre Jeunet’s “A Very Long Engagement”, and more.
-Filmmakers and spectators alike enjoy this untouched setting, unpolluted with electrical cables, antennas or traffic lights.
-You will also find a wide selection of cafes, creperies and artisans’ boutiques in the village.
-Some of the art galleries scattered throughout the town are quite impressive.
-The Locronan Art and History Museum provides an interesting insight into the town’s history.
+Pagan activities also showcase the city’s unspoilt beauty.
+Many films take advantage of this unique setting: Roman Polanski’s “Tess”, Philippe de Broca’s “Chouans”, Jean-Pierre Jeunet’s “Un long dimanche de fiançailles”… Filmmakers and viewers alike appreciate this setting in its natural state, free from electric cables, antennas or traffic lights.
+You’ll also find a wide choice of cafés, crêperies and craft stores throughout the village, and some of the small art galleries scattered around town are impressive.
+The Musée d’Art et d’Histoire de Locronan offers an interesting look at the town’s history.

 Getting to Locronan & Douarnenez from the campsite

 Want to reach Locronan during your stay at La Forêt Fouesnant campsite?
 Allow 40 minutes from your rental or pitch.